Our work: on the ground

 Providing a local source of clean water can drastically reduce the amount of time women and children need to spend collecting water, and vastly improve their health.
 It can also open up opportunities for women to earn an income themselves, and for children to attend school.

-We regularly train women in communities how to maintain and repair their water and toilet technologies, and how to create a management board for them.
-Providing women with applicable skills and responsibilities can help towards gender equality and the realisation of their rights.
+We train women how to maintain and repair their water and toilet technologies, and how to create a management board for them.
+Equipping women with these skills and responsibilities can help make vital progress towards gender equality.

 Our partners can often provide a water point within a community, but depending on where groundwater lies and how the community is spread, it can be up to a few hundred metres away – a short walk – for some households.